An online community can help build relationships and affinity but before you start to build there are some things you need to consider.

 When I say you’ve excluded people, I don’t mean it as a negative thing.
 I’m talking about people who will be interested versus those who won’t.

 If your community is for people with lingering issues from Covid, people who aren’t going through this are unlikely to be interested.

 If you start a group for people interested in the Seattle Seahawks or the Los Angeles Dodgers, those who aren’t fans of those teams won’t be interested in your group.

 A community of people who love art won’t be of interest to people who don’t.

 Make sure you know who you’re building it for but this isn’t the only element that is going to influence the creation of your community.

 What is Your Goal?

-However, if you’re working in a business and you are trying to get sign-off from your boss to create a community, the first question you are likely to get is, “How will this help with our business goals.”
+However, if you’re working at a business and you are trying to get sign-off from your boss to create a community, the first question you are likely to get is, “How will this help with our business goals.”

 It’s a legitimate question.
 I don’t have an answer for you because this is subjective to your business.
 But, you need to have an answer for your boss or that might be the end of the conversation.